-- 1. Double-click on the sound layer name in the Timeline view or the sound column header in the Xsheet view. - 2.
+- 1. Double-click on the sound layer name in the Timeline view. - 2.
 In the Sound Element editor, select a sound sample from the Sound Element section.
 To distinguish one sound section from another on the same sound layer, check the frame numbers that appear on tabs flanking the start and stop lines of each waveform section.

-Click the Play button in the Current Sound section (only the selected sound plays).
+Click the Play > button in the Current Sound section (only the selected sound plays).